BMICLab/bmic_website/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Congratulations
-date: 2020-12-01
+date: 2023-08-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Shira Karmi for winning a scholarship.

 <!--more-->